Hindustani language: Phonology

-Hindustani phonology, shared by both Hindi and Urdu, is characterized by a symmetrical ten-vowel system, where vowels are distinguished by length, with long vowels typically being tense and short vowels lax.
-The language also includes nasalized vowels, as well as a wide array of consonants, including aspirated and murmured sounds.
+Hindustani phonology, shared by both Hindi and Urdu, is characterised by a symmetrical ten-vowel system, where vowels are distinguished by length, with long vowels typically being tense and short vowels lax.
+The language also includes nasalised vowels, as well as a wide array of consonants, including aspirated and murmured sounds.
 Hindustani maintains a four-way phonation distinction among plosives, unlike the two-way distinction in English.

 Vocabulary

-Hindi–Urdu's core vocabulary has an Indic base, being derived from Prakrit and Classical Sanskrit, which in turn both derive from Vedic Sanskrit, as well as a substantial number of loanwords from Persian and Arabic (via Persian).
-Hindustani contains around 5,500 words of Persian and Arabic origin.
-There are also quite a few words borrowed from English, as well as some words from other European languages such as Portuguese and Dutch.
+Hindi–Urdu's core vocabulary has an Indic base, being derived from Prakrit and Classical Sanskrit, which in turn both derive from Vedic Sanskrit, as well as a substantial number of loanwords from Persian, Turkic (always through Persian) and Arabic (either directly or via Persian).
+Hindustani contains around 5,500 words of Persian, Turkic and Arabic origin.
+There are also quite many words borrowed from English, as well as some words from other European languages such as Portuguese, French and Dutch.

-Hindustani also borrowed Persian prefixes to create new words.
-Persian affixes became so assimilated that they were used with original Khari Boli words as well.
+Hindustani also borrowed Persian (and more recently, Arabic) affixes to create new words.
+In particular, Persian affixes became so assimilated that they were used with original Khari Boli words as well.